justintv/Twitch-API/API.md

 Before you can handle user authorization in your app, register a [client application][].
 The specified `redirect_uri` will receive the result of all client authorizations in JSON: either an access token or a failure message.

-Next, direct users on your application to the [authorization endpoint][], where they will log in or register on TwitchTV and approve access for your application.
+Next, direct users on your application to the [authorization endpoint][], where they will log in or register on Twitch and approve access for your application.
 You can include the following URL parameters:

 - `response_type` (required): `token`.
 - `client_id` (required): The Client ID of your app that you recieved upon creation.